mrmxf/opentsg-widgets/README.md

 Gradients are for checking bit depths of a display, up to 16 bits.
-Each gradient can be set up to shift a certain bit depths, the shift is in relation to the bitdepth, if two alternate bit depths appear to have the same shift then the limit of the display may have been found.
+Each gradient can be set up to shift a certain bit depths, the shift is in relation to the bitdepth, if two alternate bit depths appear to have the same shift then the bit depth limit of the display may have been found.

 Gradients has the following fields